HOW TO GROW DRACAENA PLANTSGrow this versatile, low-maintenance, easy-to-grow, plant in your home, office, or landscape

 Dracaena prefers average air humidity between 40-50%.
 In winter when indoor air is dry, mist foliage once or twice a week, or place pots on a shallow saucer filled with pebbles and water.

-Use a high quality all-purpose potting soil that is well-draining.
+Use a high-quality, well-drained potting soil that is well-draining.
 Dracaenas prefer a slightly acidic soil pH between 6.0-6.5.

 Choose a pot that is 1 to 2 inches larger than the root ball.
 Make sure there are adequate drainage holes.